sufangmu/sufangmu.github.io/docs/english/NCE/NCE2.md

 When the baby opened his eyes, he began to cry.

 (When) <u>opening his eyes,</u> the baby began to cry.

+### Expressions

+- save up for years to buy sth.
+- for the first time in sb.’s life
+- go to sleep

 ## 50 Taken for a Ride